getstates/Lunar/Information.md

 > [!NOTE]
 > Script is currently in beta test!\
-> Also use this script on an alt account.
+> Also use this script on an alt account.\
+> (Renamed cuz scriptblox won't allow anything that has "pet" in it)

-# 🌠 Synpet
+# 🌠 Lunar
-Synpet is a Roblox script that supports currently 2 games\
+Lunar is a Roblox script that supports currently 2 games\
 Those games are:
 ```
 🏡 Brookhaven (65% Done) (Wolfpaq patched half of the script)
 🌠 Bubblegum Simulator Infinity (32% Done)
 ```
-# 💲 Synpet versions
+# 💲 Lunar versions
 Current versions: Free, ~~Paid~~\
 Paid isn't here **yet**, since its **not 100% done.**
-# 👑 Synpet owners
+# 👑 Lunar owners
-Synpet is owned by: Nxtio (AKA **urbanfatee**).
+Lunar is owned by: Nxtio (AKA **urbanfatee**).
 # ✨ Preview of our script:
 S O O N